 What works for Amazon won’t work for you.
 What works for Flipkart, Zomato or Ola, and Oyo – all these other big companies in most cases – won’t work for you.
 And especially if you’re in B2B or in the enterprise world, you should never give discounts.

 Zomato and Swiggy have their business revenue based on intelligent discounting.
 So they have to do what they are currently doing or you and I will find other apps to order food online.
+There will always be negative effects of discounts on your business.

 Good, now Zomato will be forced to give better discounts 😁— Zaffar (@Zaffar_Nama) November 19, 2020